bladedancer/training/03_Composite/Readme.md

 }
 ```

-Note every models schema is registered on startup and so rather than having to list the fields of a _ContactAddress_ we can just refer to the schema directly.
+Note every model's schema is registered on startup and so rather than having to list the fields of a _ContactAddress_ we can just refer to the schema directly.

 ## Test the API
 As before, using the _Test API_ panel execute with _cid_ of _batman_ and you should see results like: